-Rainbow Vision: The Antidote to Doom and Gloom
+Rainbow Vision: The Secret Antidote to Doom and Gloom

-The secret power of the rainbow in the face of an ever miserable world.
+The hidden power of the rainbow in the face of an ever miserable world.

 Some time ago I went to visit some family in Galicia, Northern Spain.
 Famed for its notorious wet weather, the green mountains and trees were a much-needed tonic for the dry plains of Madrid that I have grown accustomed to.
 In true Galician spirit, it rained almost every day we were there, much to the delight of my English roots, which were watered and nourished in the drizzling rain.